ryanbressler/CloudForest/README.md

 CloudForest is being developed in the Shumelivich Lab at the Institute for Systems Biology.

-([Build status](https://travis-ci.org/ryanbressler/CloudForest.png?branch=master) includes accuracy tests on iris and boston housing price datasets and multiple go versions.)
+([Build status](https://travis-ci.org/ryanbressler/CloudForest.png?branch=master) includes accuracy tests on iris and Boston housing price datasets and multiple go versions.)

 Installation
 -------------